MicrosoftDocs/power-platform/power-platform/power-fx/expression-grammar.md

 ### Whitespace

-Whitespace is used to separate comments and tokens within a PowerApps document.
+Whitespace is used to separate comments and tokens within a Power Apps document.

 &emsp;&emsp;<a name="Whitespace"></a>*Whitespace* **:**<br>
 &emsp;&emsp;&emsp;&emsp;any Unicode Space separator (class Zs)<br>